What You Will Learn in This Tutorial

 How to show icons in the row headers.

-How to add context menu to reservations.
+How to filter rows by seat count and add a context menu to reservations.

 License

 Licensed for testing and evaluation purposes.
-Please see the license agreement included in the sample project.
+Please see the license information included in the sample project.
 You can use the source code of the tutorial if you are a licensed user of DayPilot Pro for JavaScript.

 Generate a React Scheduler Project using an Online UI Builder App